Sleitnick/Luambda/README.md

 1. Under license, write MIT
 1. Click the Create button

+### Option 2 - From latest release & use CloudFormation:

+1. Download [`luambda.zip`](https://github.com/Sleitnick/Luambda/releases/latest/download/luambda.zip) from the latest release
+1. Upload the `luambda.zip` file to S3
+1. Use the [`luambda.yaml`](https://github.com/Sleitnick/Luambda/blob/master/aws/luambda.yaml) CF template to create the new stack

-For a full custom build, execute the following commands:
+### Option 3 - For a full custom build, execute the following commands:

 ```sh
 # Clone repo